-- First Year Students in the Honors College are encouraged to live in the Honors community in High Mountain East.
-Honors students are not required to live on campus. - Commuting students are invited to participate in all Honors College events, including events in the residence halls. - After the first year, honors students often move to High Mountain West where they organize themselves into rooms near each other to create an honors floor or honors pods.
+- First-Year Students in the Honors College are encouraged to live in the Honors community in High Mountain East.
+Honors students are not required to live on campus. - Commuting students are invited to participate in all Honors College events, including events in the residence halls. - After the first year, Honors students often organize themselves into rooms near each other to create an honors floor or honors pods.